It may have become an important mark on the world map by compromise, but Ottawa has grown into one of Canada’s most charming and dynamic cities.

 There’s also lots to see at the National Gallery of Canada — if you can brave the giant spider sculpture outside the entrance!
 Be sure to check out the paintings by the pioneering Group of Seven artists, who interpreted the Canadian landscape through striking colours and forms during the 1920s and 30s.

 Other significant national institutions include the Canadian War Museum, Museum of Nature and Aviation and Space Museum, where you can take a joyride over Ottawa in an old open-cockpit biplane.
-Another memorable journey back in time is the secret government Cold War bunker.
+The Diefenbunker Museum (Cold War Museum) takes you into a giant underground bunker that was built in the late 1950s to shelter the government in the event of a nuclear attack.

 Where to shop in Ottawa